A robust methodology for long-term sustainability evaluation of Machine Learning models: Proposed Protocol

 Algorithms \ref{alg:sus-eval-batch} and \ref{alg:sus-eval-streaming} show our proposed evaluation protocol for the long-term assessment of sustainability and performance trade-offs, making sure it is compatible with both offline (batch) and online (streaming) learning approaches, which is typically not possible for state-of-the-art evaluation methodologies.

-By definition, this evaluation approach provides a fair ground by allowing any number of models to be tested in the same data while still providing flexibility for the intricacies and advantages of each ML model or paradigm (such as the continual prequential learning of streaming systems); The resulting metrics yielded sequentially by the system ($R \in \{(t_0, e_0, \mathcal{P}_0), (t_1, e_1, \mathcal{P}_1), ...)\}$ s.t. $t_k = n\lambda^k$) will most practically define curve trade-offs (no. of examples vs performance, and emissions vs. performance).
-Alternatively, a cumulative metric summarising all tracked performance across the stream could be measured, though it would hardly be practical due to the opacity of such a metric.
+By definition, this evaluation approach provides a fair ground by allowing any number of models to be tested in the same data while still providing flexibility for the intricacies and advantages of each ML model or paradigm (such as the continual prequential learning of streaming systems).
+The resulting metrics yielded sequentially by the system ($R \in \{(t_0, e_0, \mathcal{P}_0), (t_1, e_1, \mathcal{P}_1), ...)\}$ s.t. $t_k = n\lambda^k$) will most practically define curve trade-offs (number of examples vs performance vs. emissions), with important significance for the life cycle assessment of the model:

+\begin{itemize} \item An \textbf{no. of instances vs. emissions} trade-off is indicative of the practical feasibility of models on production-level scales of training data, like those that require billions of samples for training effectively (e.g., LLMs). \item A \textbf{no. of instances vs performance} trade-off can guide the data requirements and estimate potential environmental costs of data gathering in prior and posterior phases of the ML lifecycle. \item An \textbf{emissions vs. performance} trade-off can help identify more sustainable choices in energy-conscious settings or environments with limited operational resources, as well as help avoid massive model carbon footprints if only marginal gains are being achieved. \end{itemize}